Special EventsNew Access to the Railway Timetable Tel: 01825 720825 You're on the Bluebell Railway web site

 HK Box Interior When the line finally closed the whole of the interior of the box was ripped out leaving the Bluebell with just the basic superstructure and the frame.
 It is a great credit to Charles Hudson and his S&T team that when visitors enter the box they think the array of ancient equipment before them is all part of the box's history.
 In fact each instrument in use has been carefully sourced to fit in with the box and create the "authentic" feel that the box enjoys.

-In the meantime the future for the existing box, a real old lady and one of the brightest jewels in our crown, seems safe for years to come.
+So the future of the existing box, a real old lady and one of the brightest jewels in our crown, seems safe for years to come.
 None of this work is cheap although the cost has been assisted by the proceeds of the football based competitions we have run.
-A substantial amount of the box's brickwork needed replacing and this has been paid for with the funds raised from the football competitions.
-The timbers needed to support the frame are massive and expensive and will also be paid for from the proceeds of these competitions which have raised about £3,500 from entries and donations - one of which was particularly generous.
+A substantial amount of the box’s brickwork needed replacing and this has been paid for with the funds raised from the football competitions.
+The replacement timbers needed to support the frame were massive and expensive, and have also been paid for from the proceeds of these competitions which have raised about £3,500 from entries and donations – one of which was particularly generous.

 See also John Hinson's page on Horsted Keynes South Box.

-Text Copyright © Peter Richards, with additional information from John Hemsley.
+with additional information from John Hemsley and Brian Hymas.